movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   new data is always uncompressed.
 * Symlink targets are inline and limited to `MAXPATHLEN - 1` bytes.
 * Hard links cannot cross filesystem trees or target directories.
-Packed per-parent inode references return `EMLINK` when the item fills; extended reference insertion remains to be added.
-Directory hash buckets also have a one-item capacity limit.
+Packed per-parent inode references overflow into hashed extended references when `EXTENDED_IREF` is enabled; otherwise a full item returns `EMLINK`.
+  Directory hash and extended-reference buckets have a one-item capacity limit.
 * Allocation uses existing block groups only.
 There is no chunk allocation, free-space-tree/block-group-tree maintenance, device management, relocation, log replay, qgroups, or zoned support.